History, tourist information, and nearby accommodation

 In the walled garden is a small Garden Museum with historical garden tools and exhibits tracing the history of the Hall and its gardens.
 One fascinating feature of this Garden Museum is an exhibit on the gardeners who worked here, following the life and work of people like JB Whiting, Gardener to the Earl of Tyrconnel from 1835-1840, who wrote regularly to publications like The Gardener's Magazine on such subjects as insects that damaged pear trees, white scale on pineapples, and varieties of grapes grown in the Kiplin vinery.

 Part of the exhibit shows the career path often taken by gardeners, who would often start as an apprentice, through a contract between the boy's parents and the head gardener.
-An apprenticeship of at least 3 years was followed by at least 7 years as a journeyman, moving positions annually and working in public botanic gardens, a public nursery, and finally, in a private garden.
+An apprenticeship of at least three years was followed by at least seven years as a journeyman, moving positions annually and working in public botanic gardens, a public nursery, and finally, in a private garden.
 Only then could he earn the right to be hired as head gardener, a title he retained even if he then moved on to a new job.
 It's a fascinating glimpse into life on a country estate.

 Kiplin Hall is an absolute delight to visit.
 I only wish we'd been allowed to take photos inside the house so we could share views of the beautiful interiors.